 - Toast your quinoa in a dry skillet for 3-5 minutes or until toasted.
 They will be slightly golden brown, fragrant, and a few of them might pop.
 Remove from heat and add to large mixing bowl.

 - If you are icing your loaf, mix together the powdered sugar, lemon juice, and coconut milk until smooth.
 Pour on top of the completely cool lemon loaf.
 Sprinkle on shredded coconut to your liking.
+Enjoy!